 COVID-19 has arrived in Sudan as everywhere, but there is no depth to the medical services available to cope.
 There is a widespread shortage of medical supplies.
 The Christian community mainly live in densely built townships on the edges of the cities, with no medical facilities at all.
-Apart from health, the coronavirus pandemic is particularly dangerous for Sudan’s fragile transition to democracy as the transitional government is crippled by the economic challenges.
-In response we are appealing for for fund for aid grants.
+Apart from health, the coronavirus pandemic is particularly dangerous for Sudan’s fragile transition to democracy as the transitional government is crippled by economic challenges.
+In response we appealed for funding for aid grants and raised £70,000.
 Read about it here.

 After years of military rule, the people of Sudan rose up in 2019 and overthrow the President.
 There is now peace in Sudan for the first time for many years, and an attempt to establish a democratic civilian government.
 The interim ruling Council is slowly reversing harsh laws and supporting civil liberties.
 There is new religious freedom, but the situation is delicate and there is still a long way to go.
 You can read about it here, in a two page in depth report written in 2020.
 Housing projects for hundreds of thousands of people do not include any provision for Christians in the community to have a church centre.